catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 ###############

-The typical user roles, such as ``Project Member`` or ``Object Storage``, that allow access to people that need to work with object storage do not provide for any level of granular control in regard to limiting a users level of access to individual object storage containers and the objects within them.
+The typical user roles, such as ``Project Member`` or ``Object Storage``, that allow access to users that need to work with object storage work as an all or nothing approach; either the user has the role and can do anything with the container, or they don't and they can't interact with it at all.

-To overcome this it is now possible to create a user with the ``Auth Only`` role.
-This role is described in more detail here.
+To overcome this limitation it is now possible to create a user with the ``Auth Only`` role and give them access to our container using an Access Control List.
+You can find more information on the auth only role :ref:`here <access_control>`.

 **This tutorial assumes the following:**